Damascustogah007/PetShop/README.md

 ![downloadtest](test.PNG)
 7. Repeat step 1 - 6 for download user-journey test case

-**Note** : There are a total of 4 test case for both admin-journey and user-journey.
+**Note** : There are a total of 4 test case for both admin-journey and user-journey in the "test_cases" folder.